AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Affordable Rates in Iowa

-Iowa’s cost of living ranks eighth most affordable in the nation, according to the Missouri Economic Research and Information Center.5 That affordability translates to auto insurance rates, but they can still get pricey.
-State Farm had the cheapest full coverage insurance rates on our list of top providers in Iowa by nearly $400, so if you’re looking to save money on your auto insurance premium, look no further.
+Iowa’s cost of living ranks eighth most affordable in the nation, according to the Missouri Economic Research and Information Center.2 That affordability translates to auto insurance rates, but they can still get pricey.
+State Farm has the cheapest full coverage insurance rates on our list after USAA, but it’s the third-cheapest for a minimum coverage policy (excluding USAA).

 Discounts for Teen Drivers